OhLeMatt/COM418-2022-CMProject/README.md

 ![similarity](images/similarity.gif)

-* Harmony Factor: a high harmonic factor will select chords that have notes which are musically similar to the tonic (i.e. the tonic itself, major/minor third, dominant,...).
+* Harmony Factor: a high harmonic factor will select chords that have notes which are musically similar (rather consonant intervals) to the most influent note (i.e. the note itself, major/minor third, dominant,...).

 ![harmony](images/harmony.gif)